idaholab/moose/framework/doc/content/syntax/Transfers/index.md

 # Transfers System

-When running simulations that contain [MultiApps]---simulations running other sub-simulations---it is often required to move data to and from the sub-applications.
-Transfer objects in [MOOSE] are designed for this purpose.
+When running simulations that contain [MultiApps](/MultiApps/index.md)---simulations running other sub-simulations---it is often required to move data to and from the sub-applications.
+Transfer objects in MOOSE are designed for this purpose.

 !alert note
-Prior to understanding Transfers it is important to grasp the idea of [MultiApps] first, so please refer to the [MultiApps] documentation for additional information.
+Prior to understanding Transfers it is important to grasp the idea of [MultiApps](/MultiApps/index.md) first, so please refer to the [MultiApps](/MultiApps/index.md) documentation for additional information.

 ## Example Transfer

-Assuming that the concept of [MultiApps] is understood, Transfers are best understood via an example problem.
+Assuming that the concept of [MultiApps](/MultiApps/index.md) is understood, Transfers are best understood via an example problem.
 First, consider a "master" simulation that is solving the transient diffusion equation.
 This master simulation also includes two "sub" applications that rely on the average value of the unknown from the master application.

 ### The "master" Simulation

-[transfers-master-multiapps] is an input file snippet showing the [MultiApps] block that includes a [TransientMultiApp](/TransientMultiApp.md), this sub-application will execute along with the master (at the end of each timestep) as time progresses.
+[transfers-master-multiapps] is an input file snippet showing the [MultiApps](/MultiApps/index.md) block that includes a [TransientMultiApp](/TransientMultiApp.md), this sub-application will execute along with the master (at the end of each timestep) as time progresses.

 !listing test/tests/transfers/multiapp_postprocessor_to_scalar/master.i
          block=MultiApps id=transfers-master-multiapps
-         caption=The [MultiApps] block of the "master" application that contains two sub-application that solves along with the master as time progresses.
+         caption=The [MultiApps](/MultiApps/index.md) block of the "master" application that contains two sub-application that solves along with the master as time progresses.

 For this example, the sub-applications require that the average from the master in the form of a